The Puppet Labs Issue Tracker has Moved: https://tickets.puppetlabs.com

 While I agree that this is a bug, it’s not a new bug (just one it took a long time for someone to complain about), so I don’t think it’s worth holding 0.24.8 for.
 And it’s a relatively difficult bug to fix, because the code for writing the file is so far from the code that decides what gets written.
 Certainly complicated enough that I don’t want its fix going into the hopefully-entirely-stable 0.24.8 release.

-#4 Updated by Todd Zullinger about 5 years ago
+#4 Updated by Todd Zullinger over 5 years ago

 Holding off sounds like a good plan.
 I think a number of the parsed provider resources could benefit from a clean fix in this area, rather than adding special cases for each instance. :)